The Hinsons: History

-The Hinsons were a prominent southern gospel group.
+The Hinsons are one of the most prominent names in Southern Gospel.
 The first lineup of the group consisted of siblings Ronny, Yvonne, Kenny and Larry.
 They first sang together in 1967 after being asked to sing during revival services at a small church in Freedom, California.
 Though they had never sung together as a unit, they soon found themselves a popular favorite in churches and concert appearances along the west coast of the United States.
 Initially, they were known as "The Singing Hinson Family."
-However, as time and their popularity progressed they became known simply as The Hinsons.
-Later, after their children gained popularity with their own versions of the Hinson family, the initial lineup became known as The Original Hinsons (this version typically includes Chris Hawkins, since she sang with them when they were becoming one of the most prominent southern gospel groups).
+However, as time and their popularity progressed they became known simply as "The Hinsons"!
+Eric Hinson and Bo Hinson were also part of the Original Hinsons.
+Bo continues to carry on the Legacy as "The Hinsons".

-After some collaboration with Kenny, the song "The Lighthouse" was written.
+Historically, after some collaboration with Ronny and Kenny, the song "The Lighthouse" was written.
 It was first recorded the next year by The Goodmans and then by The Hinsons.
 Songs of Calvary and Journey Music, (then owned by Rusty Goodman), co-published the song.

 From 1973 to 1979, The Hinsons were the co-hosts of the television show The Gospel Singing Jubilee.

 In 1974, Yvonne left the road and was replaced by 17-year-old Chris Hawkins for the next six years.
 In 1980 Chris left the group to start a full-time ministry with her husband Darrell which became The Freemans.
 Just as Yvonne re-joined the group, Larry left in 1981 to travel the country as an evangelist with his wife Jana and two young children.
 He did so until 1986, when he and his wife became pastors of a church in Little Rock, Arkansas.
-He was replaced in the group by a nephew, Eric Hinson.
+He was replaced in the group by Eric Hinson.
 In late 1984, Ronny "Bo" Hinson, Jr., replaced Eric until 1988, when the group took some time off for the members to pursue their individual ministries.